-Brisket is a cost-effective way of having hearty organic roasts more often, and if you like meat cooked well-done it's arguably the best cut to buy.
+Brisket is also a cost-effective way of having hearty organic roasts more often, and if you like meat cooked well-done it's arguably the best cut to buy.
 It's not the same as sirloin or forerib, but it is good in its own way.
 A kilo of top-quality rolled, ready-to-roast brisket will cost £10 or less; the same of sirloin can be £20-£35, organic or not.

+Like these suggestions?
 Try one of our beef brisket recipes...

 Thai beef curry

 BBQ beef short ribs with green apple salsa & fries